Fake news, real violence: 'Pizzagate' and the consequences of an Internet echo chamber

 Millions of people have read about a crazy conspiracy theory called "Pizzagate."
 An untold number of them actually believe it.
-One person apparently took matters into his own hands and showed up to the pizza place that the conspiracy theorists say is at the center of the web with guns.
+One person apparently took matters into his own hands and showed up with guns to the pizza place that the conspiracy theorists say is at the center of the web.

 No one was injured at Comet Ping Pong, the Washington restaurant, on Sunday afternoon, but the armed confrontation showed the offline, real-life consequences of online lies.